 Zach is an artist and educator in New York City.
 Known for projects including iQ font, EyeWriter, and Land Lines, his work turns type and gesture upside-down and creates new modes of expression.
 He is deeply committed to knowledge-sharing and education, as evidenced by his co-founding of the C++ creative coding toolkit openFrameworks and the School for Poetic Computation.

-● Talk and Workshop
+● Talks and Workshops

 ● Ali S. Qadeer